loftwah/devops-refresher/README.md

 - Start with the AWS labs in order to build a working staging stack.
 See `aws-labs/README.md` for the suggested sequence and validation scripts.
 - Use the docs for quick references and deeper dives.
 See `docs/README.md` for an index and `docs/overview.md` for a one-page cheat sheet per lab.
+- New to the terms?
+See `docs/glossary.md` for a repo-specific glossary of acronyms and concepts.
 - Keep labs focused: apply one lab at a time, validate, then proceed.
 Use the included teardown checklists when cleaning up.

 ## How Labs Build On Each Other